 Opening an account with a customer with a bad reputation and cooperating with a bad reputation company can expose companies to significant risks so that companies can suffer reputation.
 Sanction Scanner's global coverage of Adverse Media data includes negative news such as money laundering, terrorist financing, bribery, human trafficking, corruption, and tax evasion.
 Through this data, businesses can easily scan their customers, partners, and employees and be aware of their risks.

-There are several benefits to conducting adverse media screenings, including:
+There are several benefits to businesses from using adverse media screening software, including:

 - Adverse Media Screening software easily scans this daily news and categorizes negative news with artificial intelligence support.
 Using this software, businesses can scan their customers and partners on Adverse Media data in seconds.
 In this way, companies save a lot of time and get accurate results with artificial intelligence support.